Maryland couple says strangers have moved into the home they just bought and refuse to leave

 Fearing for their own safety, they asked King to speak on their behalf about the people they say are blocking them from moving in to their new home.

-"It seem as though someone is totally has tried to take possession of the property," said King.
+"It seems as though someone has totally tried to take possession of the property," said King.

 WUSA9 saw at least two men at the home on Dragoo Place Friday - where signs are posted telling people to stay away one day after the realtor says the men showed up at the house and moved in.